After the Spanish Grand Prix, drivers and teams will be taking a week off ahead of the Monaco Grand Prix. GPblog's...

 There are circuits where the walls are not forgiving, but the Monaco Grand Prix is especially tough with the walls being so close to the track.
-In Monaco this is the case, as every small steering error will have dramatic consequences for a qualifying lap or during the race itself.
-The seventh race on the 2020 Formula 1 calendar takes us to the streets of Monte Carlo and the homes of Max Verstappen, Charles Leclerc and Daniel Ricciardo, among others.
+Every small steering error will have dramatic consequences for a qualifying lap or during the race itself.
+The sixth race on the 2021 Formula 1 calendar takes us to the streets of Monte Carlo where many current and former Formula 1 drivers live.